SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 Any type members added in an extension have the same default access level as type members declared in the original type being extended.
-For example, if you extend a public type, any new type members you add will have a default access level of “internal”.
+For example, if you extend a public type, any new type members you add will have a default access level of internal.

 Alternatively, you can mark an extension with an explicit access level modifier (for example, ``private extension``)